NAGA Review 2023

 - Click ‘autocopy’ – simply select the ‘autocopy’ button to start mirroring the positions and strategies of your chosen trader

 - Monitor and manage – go to ‘My Trades’ to manage your investing activity.
 You can use a series of tools to set limits on the profit or loss you’re willing to accept

 The platform offers over 1000 assets including Stocks CFDs, Stocks, Crypto CFDs, Indices CFDs, Forex CFDs, Commodities CFDs and Futures.

 All available assets are derivatives except for Real Stocks.

 NAGA Web is the broker’s bespoke platform that allows users to automatically copy trades from other members and configure price alerts directly from a web browser.
 The platform offers most of the functionality found in MT4 and MT5, alongside a series of additional features:

 - Market news feed

-The Naga Platform is also available as a mobile app on iOS and Android.
+The platform is also available as a mobile app on iOS and Android.